LODSContent/ACPGuidance/BestPractices.md

 customers who want to ensure as high a degree as security as possible, this document provides recommendations and explanations of some of the best practices you should follow when creating labs on the Skillable platform.

+# All Lab Types

+Whenever possible, follow the principle of least privilege.
+Do not provide lab users with more resources or permissions than they require.

+## Limit lab duration

+On the Basic Infromation tab of the lag profile properties page, ensure that the lab duration is sufficent only to allow most users to complete the lab comfortably.

+## Limit ability to Save/Cancel labs

+On the Advanced tab of the lab profile properties page, in the absence of a need for the functionality, ensure you have disabled the option to Save labs.
+In particular, disable these options.

+ - Allow user to Save Labs
+ - Allow User to Disconnect from Lab Client
+ - Auto-Save Incomplete Labs

+## Disable or limit authenticated launch links

+On the Advanced tab of the lab profile properties, you are able to give access to accounts that use a variety of authentication providers.
+These include Microsoft and Gmail accounts.

+You should use authenticated launch links only when absolutely necessary for testing purposes.
+Furthermore, you should limit these links to expire after a set period or remove them when the testing period has completed.

 # VM Based Labs

 ## Disable Enhanced Session Mode (ESM)